smlovullo/Online-Retail/README.md

 ### Latest progress

-After creating a new data set where each row represents a customer, normalizing the data (by row), performing principle component analysis to get two principle components, and performing BERT clustering on the two principle components, four distinct groups of customers have been found.
+After creating a new data set where each row represents a customer, normalizing the data (by row), performing principle component analysis to get two principle components, and performing BIRCH clustering on the two principle components, four distinct groups of customers have been found.

 Script to generate transformed data sets is in src/data_processing/data_generator.py
 Notebook that led to the development of this script (has visualizations of clustering) can be found in notebooks/dataset_transformation.ipynb